hassanjawwad12/sql/README.md

 # Triggers
 A Trigger is an automatic action executed when a specific event (INSERT, UPDATE, or DELETE) happens on a table.
 Triggers help maintain data integrity or log changes automatically.

+# ENUMS (SPECIAL COLUMN TYPE)
+An ENUM is a special column data type that stores predefined, fixed values.
+It helps to restrict users to select only from a list of allowed values (like dropdown options).